syncfusion-content/uwp-docs/uwp/Calendar/View-Mode.md

 ## Week view

-The number of weeks in the month view can be changed by setting the [NumberOfWeeksInView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_NumberOfWeeksInView) property in SfCalendar.
-By default, `NumberOfWeeksInView` starts from the current week, and this can be modified using the [MoveToDate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_MoveToDate) property of the calendar.
-It also supports all existing features such as [FirstDayOfWeek](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_FirstDayOfWeek), [MinDate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_MinDate), [MaxDate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_MaxDate), and [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_SelectionMode).
+The number of weeks in the month view can be changed by setting the [NumberOfWeeksInView](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_NumberOfWeeksInView) property in SfCalendar.
+By default, `NumberOfWeeksInView` starts from the current week, and this can be modified using the [DisplayDate](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_DisplayDate) property of the calendar.
+It also supports all existing features such as [FirstDayofWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_FirstDayofWeek), [VisibleMinDate](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_VisibleMinDate), [VisibleMaxDate](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_VisibleMaxDate), and [SelectionMode](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_SelectionMode).

 N>
 * Week number ranges from 1 to 6.
 If a lesser or greater count than these ranges is considered, `NumberOfWeeksInView` will be displayed as 6.
 * Inline view considers `NumberOfWeeksInView` as only 6.
 For other counts, only the agenda view will be displayed in the calendar.
 * Dynamically changing `NumberOfWeeksInView` shows the first row of month view dates.
-It can be handled using the `MoveToDate` property of the calendar.
+It can be handled using the `DisplayDate` property of the calendar.
-* [ShowLeadingAndTrailingDays](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_ShowLeadingAndTrailingDays) is not applicable if the `NumberOfWeeksInView` is lesser than 6.
+* [ShowLeadingAndTrailingDays](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_ShowLeadingAndTrailingDays) is not applicable if the `NumberOfWeeksInView` is lesser than 6.

 {% tabs %}